arangodb/docs/README.md

 The documentation uses the static site generator [Jekyll](https://jekyllrb.com).

+View the latest successful [preview build](https://main--zealous-morse-14392b.netlify.app/) of the `main` branch.

 ## Working with the documentation

 To work locally on the documentation you can: